tbogaert/ovs-org/www.openvstorage.org/content/doc/KVM Installation.md

     In case it has found a Cluster, select the option *Don't join any of these clusters.*.
 -   Enter a name for the Open vStorage Cluster.
--   Open vStorage will detect the available drives in the host and propose the best suited partitioning layout based upon the detected SSDs and SATA devices.
-You can override this by selecting option 2 in the menu and update the proposed partition layout.
-The partitions used by Open vStorage are as follows:
-    -   /var/tmp: temporary filesystem which is used during scrubbing (cleanup of out of retention data).
-This can be on SATA.
-This must be at least a good couple of GB.
-    -   /mnt/bfs/: required only in case of a local backend (no vMotion will be possible).
-This should go to SATA.
-The more the better in this case as this is where VM data will end up.
-In case you use an object store this partition isn't used.
-    -   /mnt/cachex : mountpoints for the different caches (where X goes from 1 to as many SSDs in the server).
-This should be on SSD.
--   Some examples of the default partition layout:
-    -   In case you have only 1 disk which also contains the OS, all partitions will be created as directories under the root file system.
-    -   In case you have 1 additional SATA disk, we will use 20% for /var/tmp and the rest for the local backend (/mnt/bfs).
-In case you have 2 SATA disks we will assign each to a separate SATA.
 -   Select the Public IP address of the KVM Node.
 -   Select KVM as hypervisor.
 In case VMware is used as hypervisor, use the [ESXi install documentation](/doc/ESXi%20Installation).
 -   Select the public IP address of the Storage Router.
--   Select a mountpoint for the database.
-The default mountpoint is /mnt/db.
 -   Enter the root password of the Storage Router to exchange the necessary SSH keys.